BioMaker-PKU/BioMaker-PKU.github.io/src/en/demo/page.md

 - The author is Ms.Hope.
 - The writing date is January 1, 2020
-- Category is "Guide"
+- Category is "Demo"
-- Tags are "Page Config" and "Guide"
+- Tags are "Page Config" and "Demo"

 ## Page Content